cybercrymen/phishing-adventure/README.md

 `git clone https://github.com/cybercrymen/phishing-adventure.git; cd phishing-adventure; chmod u+x start.sh`

 Before you run the script you need to add your URLSCAN API key to the file called urlscan.api as plain text.

-At the end you'll be left with txt file names after the keyword you used and a file called urlscan-results.txt for analysis.
+You also need to replace my tag with your own inside tag.txt

 `./start.sh`

+At the end you'll be left with a txt file named after the keyword you used and a file called urlscan-results.txt for analysis.
 Good luck and happy huntng!

 #### Comment